DimitriDokuchaev/GrubLuksUnlock/README.md

 GRUB_HIDDEN_TIMEOUT=5
 GRUB_TIMEOUT_STYLE=menu

-once all changes are done exit the file
+once all changes are done save and exit the file

-Let's re-install the same packages above: apt install -y --reinstall grub-efi-amd64 mtools os-prober efibootmgr
+Let's re-install the same packages above:

+apt install -y --reinstall grub-efi-amd64 mtools os-prober efibootmgr

-let's update initramfs
+let's update initramfs:

 update-initramfs -c -k all

-let's install grub
+let's install grub:

 grub-install /dev/nvme0n1

-let's update grub
+let's update grub:

 update-grub

 exit out the chroot and reboot, cross your fingers, you should be prompted for a password while GRUB is booting, once you input the password you should be able to select the kernel and boot the OS, that's it.